Celebrating Eleven Years Online...!

 The diesel engine should be 35 to 50 horsepower continuous rating.
 If light-duty towing is anticipated or for continuous heavy weather traveling or for ice, the higher end of the power range would be preferred.
 Note however that a higher horsepower engine will only use more fuel, while not providing any greater speed.
 In other words, additional power will not be necessary unless extreme conditions or towing or ice would be regularly encountered.

-Displacement hull speed for Terrier is over 7.2 knots.
+Hull speed for Terrier is around 7.2 knots.
 Beyond 6.5 knots the resistance curve begins a steep climb and fuel economy suffers proportionately.
 For example, at 6.5 knots less than 15 hp will move the boat and consume around 0.93 gallons per hour, and a range of over 1,900 NM is possible.
 At 6 knots, using 10 HP the range would be close to 2,600 NM.
 At 5.5 knots, range would be above 3,000 NM unless heavy weather were a factor.

 A Vetus shaft assembly has been specified and is an excellent choice.
 A 2" shaft is correct for the 35 hp engine.
 Naturally an engine with more horsepower will require a larger diameter shaft.